blckbx/mybosbotexample/README.md

 Logs your and your peers' activity and forwards: graph policy updates of connected channels (base_fee_mtokens, cltv_delta, fee_rate, is_disabled, max_htlc_mtokens, min_htlc_mtokens, updated_at), peers disconnects/connects, forwardings (success/failures with reason, if provided).
 Start the listener in a separate terminal window (recommended).

+New feature: Block private channel opening requests on-the-fly.
+Running `monitorPeers` set `ALLOW_PRIVATE_CHANNELS` to `false` will intercept channel opening requests from peers and reject channels which contain the `private` flag.

 ````
 ⛔ disconnected from <alias> <pubkey>